Great Dane

 Common inquiries about the breed

-Yes, they are generally very patient and gentle with children, though their size requires supervision to prevent accidental knocking over.
+Yes, they are generally very patient and gentle with children, though their size requires supervision to prevent accidental injury.

 View Official FCI Standard